lisa-butler/My-Dive-Log/README.md

 <a name="credits"></a>

 ### **Credits:**

-* Code: Code advice was taken from Stack Overflow (https://stackoverflow.com/) and the Code Institutes workthrough projct and course content.
+* Code: Code advice was taken from Stack Overflow (https://stackoverflow.com/).
+* It was also take from the Code Institutes walkthrough projcts "Hello Django" and course content.
-* Information: Some information was taken from dive-tach (http://www.dive-tech.co.uk/workman%20and%20buhlmann.htm) and from Dip N Dive (https://dipndive.com/blogs/dive-gear/dive-computer-algorithms-for-dummies).
+* Design ideas were taken from Bootstrap (https://getbootstrap.com/) as well as general web searches using Google.

 ### **Acknowledgements:**
 * My program coordinator Kasia for contiuned support and advice throughout.
 * My software developer friends (Joshua Butler-senior dev at Overstock Ireland and Glenn Gilmartin- senior dev at Overstock Ireland) for their advice and patience.
-* My mentor Seun Owonikoko for advising on the development stages of my project.
+* My mentor Tim Nelson for going above and beyond to ensure i was presenting my best work and that i understood each concept we discussed.

 ------------------------------------------------------------------